project-illium/illium-documentation/docs/developers/macros.md

 - Library files may contain more than one module.
 - Modules must only make use of macros.
 - Modules may import other modules, but cannot do circular imports.
-- All top level functions and variables defined in the macro are exported.
+- All top level functions and variables defined in the module are exported.

 The preprocessor takes in a dependency directory as an argument.
 The dependency directory may have sub-directories.